CLEMMONS FAMILY FARM

 x

-Clemmons Family Farm is pleased to announce that AJ Justice and Julio Desmont are the 2025 artists-in-residence for our "UnderWater, UnderGround: Black/Indigenous Creatives Historize Charlotte, Vermont’s Sea Change” program.
-The two artists were selected for the second round of this program, following Winosha Steele and William Ransom's residencies in 2024.
-The artists were selected based on the criteria of artistic excellence, commitment to the spirit and purpose of the residency, and availability and flexibility to fully engage in the residency.
+Clemmons Family Farm is pleased to announce that Stephanie Wilson and KeruBo were our Fall 2025 artists-in-residence for our "UnderWater, UnderGround: Creatives Historize Charlotte, Vermont’s Sea Change” program.
+The two artists were selected for the third round of this program, following Winosha Steele and William Ransom's residencies in Fall 2023- Winter 2024, and AJ Justice and Julio Desmont's residencies in Spring-Summer 2025.
+The two singer-songwriters were selected based on the criteria of artistic excellence, commitment to the spirit and purpose of the residency, and availability and flexibility to fully engage in the residency.

 Clemmons Family Farm’s UnderWater, UnderGround artist-in-residence program is funded in part by an agreement awarded by the Great Lakes Fishery Commission (GLFC) to the New England Interstate Water Pollution Control Commission (NEIWPCC) in partnership with the Lake Champlain Basin Program (LCBP), and by grants from the Vermont Arts Council and the National Endowment for the Arts.